south-bend-code-works/intro-to-web-dev/lessons/module3/live_session_2.md

 0. House Keeping: Cover any issues / concerns for the course.
 1. What is an API?
 2. Practice using different APIS.
+3. Go over simple chat
+4. Go over Giphy random GIF generator
-3. Work on adding Giphy to Advanced Chat
+5. Work on adding Giphy to Advanced Chat
     - Note: Make sure you come to class with your Giphy API key.
-4. Prep for last lab.
+6. Prep for last lab.

 ## Zoom Links